Learn From My Failures

 Back to Internet Marketing

-In April 2006, I left the roofing company for my father-in-law to continue working and took a job as VP of Sales & Marketing for an import company selling motor scooters over the internet.
+In April 2006, I left the roofing company for my father-in-law to continue working it and took a job as VP of Sales & Marketing for an import company selling motor scooters over the internet.
 The pay was great and we sold a ton of scooters in 2006.

 In the fall of 2007, right before Thanksgiving, the scooter company was falling apart because our Chinese manufacturer figured out he could make more money selling his scooters direct to the American public.
 They cut us out by drastically lowering prices and selling direct over the internet.